 Before the Civil War holidays weren’t like they are now.
 Different regions celebrated different holidays, following local ethnic and regional traditions.
 There were religious holidays, there were sundry fall and spring festivals.
-But just as every city, village, and town kept its own standard of time, most places had different holidays.1
+But just as every city, village, and town kept its own standard of time, most places had different holidays.[1.
+This post was originally going to be given as a talk at the Taubman Museum of Art in Roanoke, VA.
+It got canceled by a snowstorm and so I’ve turned it into a blog post–which is what I would have done anyway.]

 Instead of specific national calendar dates, people took holidays around weddings, which might last for days, or around horse races, or around seasonal events, like hunting season or fish runs.
-Early factory managers complained all the time about workers all taking off for a hunting party or a wedding.2
+Early factory managers complained all the time about workers all taking off for a hunting party or a wedding.[1.
+I have to cite myself on this: chapter one of Keeping Watch.
+Also E. P. Thompson’s famous essay “Time, Work Discipline, and Industrial Capitalism.”]

 The closest things to a national holiday were the Fourth of July and Election Day.
 Both involved getting in the streets and asserting or clamoring for one’s rights.
 And drinking.
 Here’s a famous illustration, George Caleb Bingham’s The County Election, 1852.
 No one is working, except the black man pouring punch, and some gamblers, and some political operatives who try to bribe/persuade: drink has incapacitated several otherwise worthy citizens.
 Click on the image to see a larger version.